lu-pl/gndentr/README.md

 # GND EntR

-GND Entity Resolver - A small utility for resolving named entities against GND and serializing graph data from the result sets.
+GND Entity Resolver - A small utility for resolving named entities against the [GND API](https://lobid.org/gnd/api) and serializing graph data from the result sets.

 It provides the following features: